 To better understand key concepts of the regulations, please reference our Oil and Gas definitions document.

 The new regulations were adopted after public hearings held by the Planning Commission and the Board of County Commissioners in the Fall of 2021.
 It is important to keep in mind that the criteria the Board of County Commissioners gave to staff in drafting the new rules are as follows:

 - Alignment with the State (Colorado Oil & Gas Conservation Commission new rules & Colorado Department of Public Health & Environment new and existing rules)

 - Industry Impact

 The Big Picture

 Arapahoe County has a diverse landscape and many residents have sought a rural lifestyle in the eastern portion of the County where oil and gas drilling primarily occurs.
-The County is committed to balancing quality of life, and health and safety issues without inhibiting responsible development.
-Through an open feedback process with stakeholders, new regulations will be drafted to reduce the impacts of oil and gas development on nearby properties and local infrastructure.
-Updates to the Land Development Code will provide the framework.
-The following are issues that have been raised by the community.
+The County is committed to balancing quality of life, health and safety issues without inhibiting responsible development through an open feedback process with stakeholders.
+New regulations have been drafted to reduce the impacts of oil and gas development on nearby properties and local infrastructure.
+Updates to the Land Development Code have provided the framework.
+The following issues have been raised by the community.
 Click the icons to explore more information.